Room by Room

 Reduce bedside clutter

-A cleaner edge around the bed usually helps the room feel mentally quieter.
+A cleaner edge around the bed helps the room feel mentally quieter.

 4